Are you on a journey to be more productive?

 And how can you apply these insights to improve productivity in your life?

-Here are 3 of the most important principles that make the Ivy Lee method effective.
+Here are 3 principles that make the Ivy Lee method effective.

 Contrary to popular beliefs, complex and detailed plans may actually make it harder to start new habits, or take consistent action.